 Find a home inspector that is a part of the American Society of Home Inspectors, or someone your real estate agent knows and trusts.
 You want someone who knows what he or she is doing and is not motivated to miss issues to encourage a sale.
 It is also advisable to find your inspector if you do not know your real estate agent well.
 The last thing you need is a real estate agent recommending you use their favorite inspector because he is not that thorough.
 While most real estate agents are honest people, there are always a few bad apples in any industry you need to be on the lookout for.

 12. Make sure all renovations are up to code.

-- By getting a permit for an addition you will pay more money in taxes because your assessed value will go up with a larger home.
+- By obtaining a permit for an addition, you will pay more money in taxes because your assessed value will go up with a larger home.

 - Pure laziness.
-This is such a bad excuse but that is what happens with some people who don’t want to take the time out of their day getting permits for work.
+This is such a sad excuse, but that is what happens with some people who don’t want to take the time out of their day getting permits for work.